pcboy/the-law/Japan/Taxes.md

   Do NOT sync your personal bank account on freee.
 That will make everything more complicated.
   First do the bank transfer from your business account to your personal one.
   Then, let freee sync your business bank account so the new transaction appears.
-  All you have to do is now to register this as an expense with 事業主貸 as account type, 対象外 (out of scope) as tax rate (because there is no VAT involved), you can put living expenses (生活費) as item name to help find these "salary" transactions easily.
+  All you have to do is now to register this as an expense with 事業主貸 as account type, 対象外 (out of scope) as tax rate (because there is no tax involved), you can put living expenses (生活費) as item name to help find these "salary" transactions easily.
 It should basically look like that:

   <img src="./assets/freee_salary.png">